industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 ### Overview

-OEE (Overall Equipment Effectiveness) is the key production metric for measuring overall equipment effectiveness of a production.
+**OEE (Overall Equipment Effectiveness)** is the key production metric for measuring overall equipment effectiveness of a production.

 It combines these three factors into a percentage value:
-- Availability (equipment uptime, e.g. whether there are fault times)
+- **Availability** (equipment uptime, e.g. whether there are fault times)
-- Performance (production speed, e.g. whether the system is running at full load or reduced load)
+- **Performance** (production speed, e.g. whether the system is running at full load or reduced load)
-- Quality (good parts, e.g. how much scrap is produced)
+- **Quality** (good parts, e.g. how much scrap is produced)

+![Overview](/docs/graphics/Overview.png)

 The OEE value and it's dedicated KPIs represents the productivity of a plant.
-Using the OEE dashboard within Performance Insight, these values are displayed transparently using the Gantt widget.
-This out-of-the-box dashboard can easily be configured with only a view parameter settings.
+Using the out-of-the-box OEE dashboard within Performance Insight, these values are displayed transparently.
+The dashboard can easily be configured with only a view parameter settings.
 You can create one OEE dashboard per asset.

-![Overview](/docs/graphics/Overview.png)
+![OEEDashboard](/docs/graphics/OEEDashboard.png)

 ### General task

 This repository describes how to create an OEE analysis dashboard within Performance Insight.
-It also gives insights into the embedded error analysis and the reason tree functionality.
+It also gives insights into the embedded error analysis, analysis of sub assets and the reason tree functionality.

-![OEEDashboard](/docs/graphics/OEEDashboard.png)

 Please visit [Performance Insight getting started](https://github.com/industrial-edge/performance-insight-getting-started) to discover the basics of the app.